 Our operating agreement provides that our board shall consist of not fewer than three and not more than nine directors as the board of directors may from time to time determine, subject to the consent rights of the Consenting Entities described under "-Consent Rights" below.
 Our board of directors is divided into three classes that are, as nearly as possible, of equal size.
 Each class of directors is elected for a three-year term of office, but the terms are staggered so that the term of only one class of directors expires at each annual general meeting.
-We believe that classification of our board of directors will help to assure the continuity and stability of our business strategies and policies as determined by our board of directors.
+We believe that classification of our board of directors.
 Additionally, there is no cumulative voting in the election of directors.
 This classified board provision could have the effect of making the replacement of incumbent directors more time consuming and difficult.
 At least two annual meetings of shareholders, instead of one, will generally be required to effect a change in a majority of our board of directors.